Board of Directors

 Dale held a number of senior policy and management positions on the staff of Assembly Speaker Emeritus Toni Atkins and has played a prominent role in legislative successes on behalf of the LGBT community, such as bills which eliminated much of the expense and other hurdles associated with ensuring that a transgender person’s birth and death certificates accurately reflect their gender identity.
 Her professional background includes eight years as the Public Affairs Director for the ACLU of San Diego & Imperial Counties.
 She has been honored many times for her social justice work by organizations such as the San Diego Democratic Party, San Diego Democrats for Equality, the Metropolitan Community Church and the Tom Homann Law Association.

-Zaneta Encarnacion currently serves as the Executive Director for Southwestern College’s Office of Development and Foundation.
-She has held leadership roles in philanthropic and civic organizations for more than 15 years.
-Zaneta has a Masters in Public Administration and is currently pursuing her Doctorate in Organizational Change and Leadership at the University of Southern California.
+Zaneta Encarnacion currently serves as the Special Assistant (Chief of Staff) to Southwestern College’s Superintendent/President Dr. Kindred Murillo.
+Prior to this role, Zaneta served as the Executive Director of Southwestern Collage’s Foundation, and has held leadership roles in philanthropic and civic organizations for more than 15 years.
+Zaneta has a Master’s in Public Administration and is currently pursuing her Doctorate in Organizational Change and Leadership at the University of Southern California.

-Chronically active in her communities, Zaneta is President nominee for the Chula Vista Rotary; Board Member for Child Development Associates; Board Member for the Chula Vista Charitable Foundation; member of PFLAG San Diego; and co-lead for the Free Mom Hugs California Chapter.
+Chronically active in her communities, Zaneta is President-Elect for the Chula Vista Rotary; Board Member for Child Development Associates; Board Member for the Chula Vista Charitable Foundation; and member of PFLAG San Diego (South County).

 Vernita Gutierrez is Director of Community Engagement for Planned Parenthood of the Pacific Southwest (PPPSW).
 As part of her work, she is responsible for representing and advancing the organization’s mission by contributing to and strengthening partnerships in San Diego County through community collaboration, education and outreach.